Riviera Maya Cenotes

 They are a lot and all scattered along the main road (Carretera federal- route 307) that connect Cancun – Puerto Morelos – Playa del Carmen and Tulum.

-Now I will be talking about the other cenotes that you will find right on the coast, or better said on the opposite side of the beach from the main road.
+Here below I will be talking about all the best cenotes that you will find right on the Riviera Maya coast, or better said on the opposite side of the beach from the main road.

 Riviera Maya Cenotes Map